dose78/CARMA/README.md

 *  For faster trials, ensure that the correctness test at the bottom of `data_gatherer` is commented.

 ### Requirements
-You must have Intel Parallel Studio XE installed, which will provide Cilk and MKL.
+You must have Intel Parallel Studio XE installed, which will provide Cilk and MKL
 On our machine, we source icc with `source /opt/intel/bin/iccvars.sh intel64`

 ### Authors